 From surveillance and disease case management to data exchange and mobile applications, our team is adept at health information integration and connectivity within the health market.
 With an emphasis on integration, we are developing implementation guides, interfaces, and data quality validation tools for electronic health records (EHRs) and health systems to communicate with each other and with state-based systems.
 This work is changing the way real time health data is shared and analyzed to inform and predict infectious diseases, chronic conditions, and management of population health.

-Registries and Surveillance
+Registries and Disease Surveillance

 Population health management and surveillance is an essential part of promoting and protecting the nation’s health.
 By tracking cases of illness and disease, surveillance teams can take important steps to prevent, control, and treat a wide range of health conditions.
 We offer expertise in the design and development of registries and public health surveillance systems streamlining the electronic tracking of infectious, chronic, and behavioral health conditions and disease.